Parliament of Queensland

-The Parliament of Queensland is the legislature of Queensland, Australia.
-As provided under the Constitution of Queensland, the Parliament consists of the Monarch of Australia and the Legislative Assembly.
-It has been the only unicameral state legislature in the country since the upper chamber, the Legislative Council, was abolished in 1922.
+The Parliament of Queensland is the unicameral legislative body of the Australian state of Queensland.
+As provided under the Constitution of Queensland, the Parliament consists of the King, represented by the Governor of Queensland, and the Legislative Assembly.
+It has been the only unicameral state legislature in the country since its upper chamber, the Legislative Council, was abolished in 1922.
 The Legislative Assembly sits in Parliament House in the state capital, Brisbane.

-All laws applicable in Queensland are authorised by the Parliament of Queensland, with the exception of specific legislation defined in the Constitution of Australia, very limited criminal law applying under the Australia Act 1986 as well as a small volume of remaining historical laws passed by the Parliament of New South Wales and the Imperial Parliament.
+The Queensland Parliament retains plenary legislative power over Queensland, however Commonwealth laws apply to the extent of any inconsistency.
+Some laws from the colonial era passed by the New South Wales parliament and the Imperial Parliament also remain in force.

-Following the outcome of the 2015 election, successful amendments to the electoral act in early 2016 include: adding an additional four parliamentary seats from 89 to 93, changing from optional preferential voting to full-preferential voting, and moving from unfixed three-year terms to fixed four-year terms.
+Following the outcome of the 2015 election, four additional seats were added to the Legislative Assembly (to a total of 93), the voting system changed from optional preferential voting to full-preferential voting, and unfixed three-year terms were replaced with fixed four-year terms.